otterscan/otterscan-book/src/install/beacon-chain/overview.md

 It is out-of-scope of this document to review all existing CL implementations.

-Let's now describe in more details some issues we noticed.
+Let's now describe in more detail some issues we noticed.

 ## Checkpoint vs. genesis sync

 Checkpoint sync is a nice feature that allows you to "jump" directly to a finalized slot and have a functional CL node in a matter of minutes.

-However doing that you won't have the historical information, i.e., you won't be able to explore older slots, epochs, etc.
+However, by doing that you won't have the details of historical slots, epochs, etc.

-That may not be such a problem if you are only concerned with your current validator balance, for example.
+That may not be a problem if you are only concerned with your current validator balance, for example.
 Just be aware of that.

-The alternative if you want to browse all beacon chain history is to do a genesis sync, but that is very slow on mainnet.
+The alternative, if you want to browse all beacon chain history, is to do a genesis sync, but that is very slow on mainnet.

 ## Backfilling

-Some CL implementations (e.g. [Lighthouse](https://github.com/sigp/lighthouse/)) have a nice feature called *backfilling*, where you can do a checkpoint sync, have a functional CL node in minutes, but it downloads historical information in background.
+Some CL implementations (e.g. [Lighthouse](https://github.com/sigp/lighthouse/)) have a nice feature called *backfilling*, where you can do a checkpoint sync and have a functional CL node in minutes, while historical information is downloaded in background.

 That may be a better alternative to genesis sync if you want to have all historical info.